How long is the shoot going to take?

 What about safety?

 At Dinky Feet Photography I make safety and comfort of your baby an absolute priority.
-As a member of Baby and Newborn Association (BANPAS), I practice safe posing techniques and there is always a supporting hand on or very close to your baby during the session.
+I practice safe posing techniques and there is always a supporting hand on or very close to your baby during the session.
 I also have beautiful girls myself so I know how it feels in those first few days when you get home with a brand new baby!

 No poses are ever forced, and if your baby doesn't feel comfortable in any of them, I move on to the next.

 For more complex poses, I use Photoshop to combine certain elements.